hswinata/signup-form/README.md

 # signup-form
 https://hswinata.github.io/signup-form/

-The Sign-Up Form project presents a user-friendly and visually appealing web application that allows users to register for an exclusive experience.
-As a junior full-stack engineer, this project showcases my skills in HTML, CSS, and JavaScript while providing an engaging and interactive platform for user registration.
+The Sign-Up Form project was meticulously crafted during the early stages of my full-stack bootcamp journey.
+This project serves as a testament to my growth as an entry-level full-stack engineer and highlights the skills I developed in HTML, CSS, and JavaScript.
+It also demonstrates my ability to create a user-friendly web application that offers an aesthetically pleasing and interactive platform for user registration.

 ## Features
 1. Input Validation: